aheitzmann/some-docsite/README.md

 * `content-single`

 ## Promoting a page
-A page within a colleciton can be promoted to the primary CTA for the collection by specifying an order of `-1`.
+A page within a collection can be promoted to the primary CTA for the collection by specifying an order of `-1`.
 Only one page *should* be promoted at one time per collection.

 ![Promoting a Page](./resources/readme/content-promotion.png)